jkortner/ml-ops/mongodb/README.md

 The MongoDB installation is based on Docker.
 For installing Docker see [here](../README.md).

-## MongoDB Container
+## MongoDB container

-1. Setup a persistent Docker volume that  we will use to store the database (this step can be omitted as the volume is implictely created if not present in step 2):
+1. Setup a persistent Docker volume that  we will use to store the database (this step can be omitted as the volume is implicitly created if not present in step 2):
    ```
    docker volume create mongodb_data
    ```